Wednesday, November 6, 2024

 More than just Lisbon, Porto, and the Algarve

-I’ve lived in Lisbon’s historical center, Alfama, until very recently and I could tell the city’s tourism industry is flourishing.
-But after exploring almost every angle of the capital I thought it was time to see what else Portugal has to offer.
-And it turns out there is so much more than just Lisbon, Porto, and the Algarve.
-And don’t get me wrong, these are all amazing destinations and if you’ve never been to Portugal before, start with one of these.
+After living in Lisbon’s historical center, Alfama, for nearly a year, and exploring almost every angle of the capital I thought it was time to see what else Portugal has to offer.
+And as it turns out, there is so much more than just Lisbon, Porto, and the Algarve.
+Don’t get me wrong, these are all amazing destinations and if you’ve never been to Portugal before, start with one of these.
 In fact, if you’re planning a trip to the south of Portugal, go check my article on the Algarve.
 But if you’ve got these covered or simply want to enjoy a more authentic Portugal (and definitely fewer tourists) then you might want to venture to some of the other places I’ll tell you about.

 The country’s history is tangible in some of the destinations I’ll mention next, as well as its traditions and peculiarities.
 There are some unique and unusual places, rich with history, singular buildings or monuments.
 Places with character.

-So here are 10 off-the-beaten-track destinations that you must see if you’re planning to visit sunny Portugal.
+So here are 10 off-the-beaten-track destinations you must see if you’re planning to visit sunny Portugal.

 Ericeira, Portugal